-Arm recommends that link time optimization is only performed on code and data that does not require precise placement in the scatter file, with general input section selectors such as (+RO) and .ANY(+RO) used to select sections generated by link time optimization.
+Arm recommends that LTO is only performed on code and data that does not require precise placement in the scatter file, with general Input section selectors such as (+RO) and .ANY(+RO) used to select sections that LTO generates.

 It is not possible to match bitcode in .llvmbc sections by name in a scatter file.